Auto-Increment Column

 select dwd_dup_tbl.user_id from dwd_dup_tbl left join dictionary_tbl

-In practical applications, Flink connectors can be used to write data into Doris.
+In real-world scenarios, you can also use the Flink Connector to write data into Doris.

 CREATE TABLE `demo`.`dws_agg_tbl` (